As an Amazon affiliate I earn from qualifying purchase at NO extra cost to you

 Childhood Obesity Rates Rising

 Childhood obesity rates are rising at a precipitous rate.
-As these numbers continue to rise, so does the rates of sickness and disease.
-The children and adolescent aged 2-19 are at high risk.
+As these numbers continue to rise, so do the rates of sickness and disease.
+The children and adolescents aged 2-19 are at high risk.

 The Prevalence of Obesity